 like a lone speck of color in a barren,

-white wasteland.
+wasteland.
 Please, may I touch you?

 ART